Intent and incitement in the Gaza genocide: U.S. congressmen and senators

-In the Florida legislature, Democratic Representative Angie Nixon, supporting a ceasefire resolution, highlighted the high death toll of Palestinians questioning how many had to die before a ceasefire was called for, Republican Representative Michelle Salzman replied instantly "All of them."
+In the Florida legislature, Democratic Representative Angie Nixon, supporting a ceasefire resolution early in the Gaza war, highlighted the high death toll of Palestinians questioning how many had to die before a ceasefire was called for: (Note: Around 10,000 Palestinians had been reported dead at the time of the debate.)
+Republican Representative Michelle Salzman replied instantly "All of them".
 Salzman's remark, perceived as a call for genocide, led to calls for censure or resignation from Nixon and the Florida chapter of the Council on American-Islamic Relations called for her to be censured or to resign.
 CAIR-Florida Executive Director Imam Abdullah Jaber said in a statement: "This chilling call for genocide by an American lawmaker is the direct result of decades of dehumanization of the Palestinian people by advocates of Israeli apartheid and their eager enablers in government and the media."

-Republican US Congressman Max Miller, on Fox News, stated that Palestine is "about to get eviscerated ... to turn that into a parking lot."
+Republican US congressman Max Miller, on Fox News, stated that Palestine is "about to get eviscerated ... to turn that into a parking lot."
 He said there should be "no rules of engagement" during Israel's bombardment of Gaza.
 Miller also questioned the accuracy of the Gaza Health Ministry's claim that 10,000 people have been killed in Gaza, saying that he believes many of those killed have been "Hamas terrorists" and not innocent civilians.

-Republican U.S. Representative Brian Mast compared all Palestinians to Nazis in November on the House floor, stating "I don't think we would so lightly throw around the term 'innocent Nazi civilians' during World War II.
+Republican U.S. representative Brian Mast compared Palestinians to citizens of Nazi Germany in November 2023 on the House floor, stating "I don't think we would so lightly throw around the term 'innocent Nazi civilians' during World War II.
 It is not a far stretch to say there are very few innocent Palestinian civilians."
-On January 31, 2024, Mast said that Palestinian babies are not innocent civilians but "terrorists" who should be killed, that more infrastructure in Gaza needs to be destroyed, and "It would be better if you kill all the terrorists and kill everyone who are supporters."
+On January 31, 2024, Mast made remarks during a confrontation with Code Pink activists regarding the war in Gaza.
+When asked about images of Palestinian babies killed in Israeli attacks, he responded, "These are not innocent Palestinian civilians."
+During the exchange, Mast also stated, "It would be better if you kill all the terrorists and kill everyone who are supporters", and said that "there's more infrastructure that needs to be destroyed" in Gaza.
 Republican Tennesse representative Andy Ogles said "I think we should kill them all."
 Arkansas senator Tom Cotton remarked "As far as I'm concerned, Israel can bounce the rubble in Gaza."
 Michigan representative Tim Walberg said "We shouldn't be spending a dime on humanitarian aid.
 It [Gaza] should be like Nagasaki and Hiroshima.
 Get it over quick."
 South Carolina senator Lindsey Graham called the genocide a "religious war" and said he sides with Israel, calling on it to do "whatever the hell you have to do to defend yourself; level the place."